Set up Opticomm FTTH

-These instructions will work for all iiNet FTTH services, including Opticomm or RedTrain.
+These instructions will work for all iiNet FTTH services on the Opticomm or RedTrain network.

 Choose your modem to get started: